nano1111111/Solidify-1.5/README.md

 **Note:** The following image shows an earlier version of my PCB, which included a JST 2.0 connector in the eCAD design and copper pads for the official SlimeVR BNO085 module (which is to my knowledge discontinued) and is no longer featured in the gerber file.
 In that version, I soldered the battery directly to the TP4056 charging module.
 However, your PCB should resemble this once the soldering is complete.
 ![enter image description here](https://cdn.discordapp.com/attachments/635870829619707905/1348265709331026051/IMG_20250309_130142985_HDR.jpg?ex=67ced5ca&is=67cd844a&hm=3b663daeb26def1367c31b6fa8cca3dd19d9f3f39d1503056956e1ffed2acb0e&)

-a JST 2.0 connector will not fit due to space constraints, and you shouldn't solder the battery wires to that, it will just break off eventually

  ---
 - **Step 6**